kuzzzzz/Landing-page-collections/landing-pages/hotel-website/README.md

-# Pure CSS Hamburger Menu & Overlay
+# Hotel Website
-This was a Tutorial By **Traversy Media**, The course can be found [here](https://www.youtube.com/watch?v=DZg6UfS5zYg&list=WL&index=107) on YouTube.
+This was a Tutorial By **Julio Codes**, The course can be found [here](https://www.youtube.com/watch?v=41q3xQZ_XcM&list=WL&index=12) on YouTube.

 ## Technologies used
 - HTML
 - CSS
+- JavaScript

 ## Usage
 Clone The repo to your local maching
 `git clone https://github.com/kuzzzzz/Lp-collection.git`

-or View the Hosted version [here](https://kuzzzzz.github.io/Lp-collection/util/fullscreen-hamburger-menu/index.html)
+or View the Hosted version [here](https://kuzzzzz.github.io/Lp-collection/landing-pages/hotel-website/index.html)

 ### Issues
 - None so far.